jonasjaeger-sci/mod905/docs/user/getting-started.rst

          :header:`Autoionization of water.`

-         In this example, RETIS simulations were used to study the autoionization in pure water.
+         In this example, RETIS simulations were used to study the autoionization of pure water.
 More information can be found in the paper, please see
          `Local initiation conditions for water autoionization <https://www.pnas.org/content/115/20/E4569>`_.